 These shops and mansion flats were named after the old house called Stonehills, which formerly stood on the site.
 The present building dates from circa 1905 and the architects were Meech and Goodall.
-The facade is in dark brick with cream painted stucco decorations.
-Three shallow curved bays and double height Doric and Ionic pilasters animate the front of the first and second floors.
+The façade is in brick with cream painted stucco decorations.
+Three shallow curved bays and double height Doric and lonic pilasters animate the front of the first and second floors.
 Over the first floor windows there are segmental pediments with pronounced keystones in the Venetian Style.

-At roof level, over looking the street the building has a dome at either end and a large hipped return gable placed centrally.
-On the top floor there are three small round windows and above the cream dentilated cornice there are dormer windows in the slate mansard roof.
+The front of the building has a dome at either end and a large hipped return gable placed centrally.
+Above the cream dentilated cornice there are dormer windows in the slate mansard roof.
+There are three small round windows on the top floor.
 The original handsome front doors and brass name plaques are still in use.

 Nos.24-36 is a purpose built block dating from circa 1930.
 The front is built in stock brick with red brick dressings.
-The facade of the upper part is broken by simplified, full height, rusticated red brick pilasters and a plain cornice.
+The façade of the upper part is broken by simplified, full height, rusticated red brick pilasters and a plain cornice.
 The original eight over twelve timber sash windows are still in place.
 Broadlands Mansions are named after the house, which formerly stood on the site.